What's the Issue?

 What's the Status

-- Increase the Clean Water Infrastructure Act allocation to $600 million to enable New York State to tackle both longstanding and emerging threats to clean water in our state.
+- Increase the Clean Water Infrastructure Act allocation to $700 million — including $200 million redirected from proposed development projects — to enable New York State to tackle longstanding and emerging threats to clean water and the communities that depend on it.

 State Legislature